 We have made a commitment to ensure we live the visions and values of the Service every day.
-This means empowering people to challenge behaviour and give honest feedback; we have developed courses to improve communication diversity & inclusion
+This means empowering people to challenge behaviour and give honest feedback; we have developed courses to improve communication and given extra training to managers.